Corner case data description and detection: Experiments and Evaluation

 In Fig. \ref{f5}, the testing data is also sorted by the descending direction of DSA values.
 For a given DSA threshold $v_{th}$, the number of data satisfying $DSA(x)>v_{th}$ is counted.
 Meanwhile, under this condition the number of wrongly classified data is also counted for the calculation of corner-case data coverage.
 It is seen from these results, that DSA3 has the largest corner-case data coverage on the analysis of all three given layers.
 On the other hand, we can ignore the selection of threshold as a concert value, and utilize the measurement of AUC-ROC \cite{b29} on corner case data detection to evaluate different DSAs’ performance.
 By assuming to utilize DSA values directly for distinguish normal data and corner case data, the AUC value of this binary classification process can be calculated.
 AUC-ROC values of four DSAs in three given layers are presented in Table \ref{t1}.

-From result of Table \ref{t1}, there are three conclusions can be obtained.
+Based on the result in Table \ref{t1}, three conclusions can be obtained.
 First, for the constructed CNN model on MNIST, it indeed achieves good performances by using DSA to guide corner case data detection since all AUC values are larger than 0.9.
 Second, it is found that the deeper the layer is, the better DSA performs on corner case data detection, seeing $AUC(Layer3)>AUC(Layer2)>AUC(Layer1)$.
 Third, DSA3 can have a relatively better performance when compared to the other DSA definitions.
 Therefore, based on these results, we can consider to choose the proposed DSA3 for corner case data detection in the further study.